Long before I was asked to speak at the Great Homeschool Conventions I was an attendee.

 Next is the fun part.
 Check the convention website for the advanced speaking schedule and plan out who you want to see.
 I recommend going through the schedule with a highlighter in hand.
-(Note the form pack includes a GHC-friendly schedule sheet with important times already filled in and a blank form you can use for other conventions.)

 First, highlight all of those talks that are “must-sees” for you — might I suggest all of mine ;-).
 Highlight those in one color and go ahead and plug them into your schedule.

 Next, go through and highlight in a second color all the talks that you would like to see but you would be okay getting the audio for.

 And remember, when contemplating audio versus in-person, there will be some people you want to see because of who they are, but there will be some talks you know you will want to listen to again and again.
 That sometimes helps make the decision for me.

 Once your second-tier talks are highlighted then look at your schedule.
 There are a few factors to consider.
 First, there are no lunch breaks at the convention.
 If you want to eat, then you have to carve the time out to do it.
 So you might determine how eating breaks fit around your must-see talks.

 Also, you will likely want to spend some time perusing the exhibit hall.
 Block out some time to do this as well.
 You don’t want to be rushed when chatting with curriculum writers or making a purchase.

 Once you have considered all of those factors, then fill in your extra speaker spots.
 And do it in pencil.
 Mine almost always changed once I got to the convention.

 There are a few benefits to shopping at the convention.
 First of all, many of your curriculum writers or publishers are in attendance.
 This is the perfect chance to get to ask how to award a high school credit for their curriculum or how to adapt it to use with gifted kids or a wide age-range.